 give players chances to use their spells and abilities

 NPC's or guides in the game can do this for you.
 "I found a set of foot prints here, is there someone who knows how to follow these?"
 Or "Looks like this door is locked, is there a talented fellow who could help me out?" and "Does anyone know how to read this scroll?"

 You can do this during battle as well, give your magic users and rogues something to do instead of trying to hack and slash the entire session.

-Add scrolls for the wizards to use arcana checks or read magic.
+Add scrolls for the wizards to use arcana checks.
 Add puzzles or traps that the rogue could disarm.